Frequently Asked Questions

 Stratum Resourcepack Related Questions

-Quite a few, but due to Minecraft’s pack version system it isn’t a one download fits all kind of thing,.
 You must download the appropriate version for your game version.
-The default download is for MC 1.13 and up.
-The 1.12.2 version is for 1.12.2 (we have not tested it lower than this, use at your own risk).
+The default download is for Minecraft 1.13 and up.
+The 1.12.2 version is for 1.12.2 (we have not tested it on older game versions than this, it may work on some, but we provide no guarantees for support for versions older than 1.12.2).

-To be more specific, the latest 1.13+ version is currently configured with a pack version of 22.
-This means that users using it on Minecraft 1.13 though 1.20.1 will have a warning stating that the pack was made for a newer version of the game, however, if you load it anyway, it will function fine.
+To be even more specific, the latest 1.13+ version is currently configured with a dynamic pack version of 15 to 75.
+This means that users using it on Minecraft 1.13 though 1.19.2Â will have a warning stating that the pack was made for a newer version of the game, however, if you load it anyway, it will function fine.
 This is just an unfortunate side effect of Mojang’s pack version system.
-Users on Minecraft 1.20.4 should see no warning however.
-If you wish to play on MC 1.12.2 or lower (1.12.2 is the lowest officially supported, but some older versions may work), select it in the version dropdown at the time of download.
+Users on Minecraft 1.20.1 through 1.21.11 should see no warning.
+If you wish to play on MC 1.12.2 or lower (1.12.2 is the lowest officially supported, but some older versions may work), select the 1.12.2 version of Stratum in the version dropdown at the time of download.

-TL;DR: Stratum currently officially supports Minecraft 1.12.2 through 1.20.4, older and potential newer versions may work however.
+TL;DR: Stratum currently officially supports Minecraft 1.12.2 through 1.21.11, older and potential newer versions may work however.

-As stated on the homepage, store page and Stratum Info pages, Stratum is an Early Access resourcepack, and as such is still in development.
-So it is normal for some textures to be missing.
-However, you might have more textures missing than is normal if you do not have the correct version of Stratum for your current MC version.
+This means it is normal for some textures to be missing.
+However, you might have more textures missing than is normal if you do not have the correct version of Stratum for your current game version, or you are using an outdated build of Stratum.

-To start, Stratum 2K / 2048x requires Optifine to function at all.
-Make sure that is installed before trying to load it.
-Also, ensure you meet the system requirements for Stratum 2K before attempting to load it.
-You can find those here.
-Finally, if you are using MC 1.12.2 or older, ensure you have enough ram allocated to Minecraft.
+Finally, if you are using Minecraft 1.12.2 or older, ensure you have enough RAM allocated to Minecraft.
 If you do not know how to allocate more RAM to Minecraft, refer to this tutorial.
-Modern versions of MC (1.13 and newer), do not require RAM allocation.
+Modern versions of Minecraft (1.13 and newer), do not require RAM allocation, and allocating too much RAM to them may hurt performance.

 This is caused by using the ‘Fast’ graphics preset in video options, or by having leaves specifically set to Fast.
 Either set the games global quality setting to Fancy, or set Leaves specifically to Fancy to fix this issue.